Skip to content

 User documentation

 Open MPI is currently provided as-is, without any support promise.
-It is not entirely free of problems as Open MPI 4 was not really designed for the interconnect of LUMI while Open MPI 5 requires software that is not yet on the system for security reasons.
+It is not entirely free of problems as Open MPI 4 was not really designed for the interconnect of LUMI while Open MPI 5 requires software that is not yet on the system for security reasons for optimal integration with Slurm, and needs a custom libfabric library and CXI provider.
 Our only fully supported MPI implementaton on LUMI is HPE Cray MPICH as provided by the cray-mpich module.
 We also do not intend to rebuild other software with Open MPI beyond what is needed for some testing.

 Open MPI has UCX as the preferred communication library, with OFI (libfabric) often treated as a second choice, certainly when it comes to GPU support.
-On LUMI the use of the HPE Cray provided libfabric library is rather important, especially to link to the libfabric provider for the Slingshot 11 network of LUMI.
-Currently that libfabric+provider implementation is not entirely feature-complete so not all routines that are not needed for Cray MPICH are provided.
+On LUMI the use of a HPE Cray provided libfabric library is rather important, especially to link to the libfabric provider for the Slingshot 11 network of LUMI.
+Currently that default libfabric+provider implementation is not entirely feature-complete so not all routines that are not needed for Cray MPICH are provided.
 Hence we cannot exclude that there will be compatibility problems.
+For Open MPI 5, a special version is used but that too is a relatively early release with specific features for Open MPI 5.

 Building Open MPI in the cpe* toolchains may seem to make no sense as the MPI module loaded by those toolchains cannot be used, and neither can the MPI routines in LibSci.
 However, as it is a lot of work to set up specific toolchains without Cray MPICH (or possibly even LibSci and other PE modules), we've chosen to still use the cpe* toolchains and then unload certain modules.